Grain-Free Dog Food Quick Picks

 But it isn’t all about the protiens, as Merrick Grain-Free Wilderness Blend Recipe also includes nutritious carbs, fruits and vegetables to provide your dog with a balanced diet.
 Peas and potatoes provide the bulk of the food’s carbohydrate content, while carrots and apples provide additional flavor, fiber and vitamins.

-Additionally, like most other high-end grain-free foods, Merrick’s Wilderness Blend Recipe is made in the USA, without any artificial colors, flavors or preservatives.
+Additionally, like most other high-end grain-free dog foods, Merrick’s Wilderness Blend Recipe is made in the USA, without any artificial colors, flavors or preservatives.

 First 5 Ingredients: